-Kylie & Kendall Jenner, Cardi B & Serena Williams Become Memes After Met Gala And The Internet Goes Wild
+Kylie & Kendall Jenner, Cardi B, & Serena Williams Become Memes After Met Gala And The Internet Goes Wild

 — J-W (@Whatsawordworth) May 6, 2019

-Despite the unflattering comparison, many Twitter users still showed their support for the tennis player, with one writing “she’s a beautiful little omelette” and another commenting, “I still love her.”
+Despite the unflattering comparison, many Twitter users still showed their support for the tennis player, with one writing, “she’s a beautiful little omelette [sic]” and another commenting, “I still love her.”

 Rapper Cardi B graced the red carpet in an overflowing, ribbed red gown with a voluminous train that encircled her from behind.
 The gown even included a red hood and feathered arms.
-Fans likened the “I Like It” singer to a red blood cell and the red Teletubby, Po, from the popular children’s television show.
+Fans likened the “I Like It” singer to a red blood cell and the red Teletubby Po from the popular children’s television show.

 why does cardi look like a red blood cell ???? #MetGala pic.twitter.com/GDV0aQ0YIb